Recently I’ve mentioned in class the Dunning Kruger effect, which the

 Why do I keep harping on about this concept?
 For two

 reasons.
-First and foremost because people with a relatively weak level of English tend to assume that they are far better than they really
+First and foremost because people with a relatively weak level of English tend to assume that their skills are far better than they really

 are, which gives them a false sense of security.
 Reason number two: students